Date of Degree

 The challenge, however, lies in the fact that many students have not been exposed to these 20th Century elements thoroughly enough, if at all, to navigate their way through such a demanding work.
 Additionally, the score contains many ambiguous elements; no program notes are provided, and the key which appears in the preface of the score explains a very limited portion of the non-traditional markings to come.
 The performer is given little relative guidance.
 This document will seek to reconcile this deficiency in the form of a manual intended to guide the performer who is largely unfamiliar with or inexperienced in the modern repertoire of the 20th century and the world of extended techniques as they navigate their way through the score.
 By way of analysis, and performance suggestions this performance guide will endeavor to acquaint prospective performers with the work's unique narrative structure, non-traditional notations and extended techniques in hopes that they might be enthused to embark on educated and interpretive performances of one of the true masterpieces of the solo bassoon repertoire.

 Copyright 2011 Jacqueline May Wilson

 Wilson, Jacqueline May.
-"The Concerto for Bassoon and Low Strings by Sofia Gubaidulina: a performance guide." doctoral dissertation, University of Iowa, 2011.
+"The Concerto for Bassoon and Low Strings by Sofia Gubaidulina: a performance guide."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2011.